 The idea of being in a room filled with beautiful women, doing effortless poses might scare men a bit.

-You don’t want to be that guy who’s awkwardly trying to survive the last pose, barely being able to breath.
+You don’t want to be that guy who’s awkwardly trying to survive the last pose, barely being able to breathe.
 I understand the fear.

 I think if that was the case, I would not go too.
 But this image couldn’t be farther from the truth.
-A lot of women aren’t even that flexible as you might think.
+A lot of people struggle to keep up with more experienced practitioners.

 Yoga is not even so much about flexibility.
-The purpose in yoga is to pay attention to yourself, your own growth.
+The purpose of yoga is to pay attention to yourself, your own growth.
 Try to observe your mental patterns and train the mind to focus.

 Today yoga is a trend.
 It’s “in” to do yoga.
 Yoga schools and studios keep popping up like mushrooms.
 Yoga has become a business.